-University of Worcester graduates are among the most employable in the UK - 19 out of 20 of our students are in work or further study within six months of graduation.
+University of Worcester graduates are among the most employable in the UK - 94.9% of our students are in work or further study within six months of graduation.
 The combination of teaching methods and opportunities for skills development can really help you to develop the qualities that today’s graduate employers seek.

 Earn as you Learn (EAYL) in Sports at Worcester

 The Institute of Sport and Exercise Science (ISES) actively promote EAYL by: